 If you’re relatively serious about embroidery, you probably have a good selection of favorite tools on hand – those things beyond needle, scissors, and hoop.
 Here’s one of my favorite tool investments – and it doesn’t cost much!

 The EZ Tack-It kit is quite handy to have – so much so, that I have two kits!
-I came across another one while I was shopping a few months ago, and bought it to keep on hand for our guild.
+I came across another one while I was shopping a few months ago, and bought it to keep on hand.

 When you do the fourth side, you end up with drum-tight tension.
 A frame mounted like this will keep good tension for a long time.
 I’ve been working on my silk work sampler, for example, for almost four months, and the tension is still perfect.
 When I worked the Agnus Dei piece, I never had to readjust or fix the tension of the fabric.

 I store my Tack-It kit in a jar, with an abundance of extra tacks.
 The kit comes with 60 steel-topped tacks, which is enough for at least one large-ish project.
 Since I generally will have more than one project going at a time, I have extra tacks – I just bought regular “brass” thumb tacks from the hardware store.
 They work fine, and are a lot less expensive.